 "I guess I'll see you lot later."

-"Oye, cheer up Ronny boy.
+"Oye, cheer up Ronny boy, it's your turn after all.
 Remember to keep that quill straight and punctuate, punctuate, punctuate."
 Seamus mocked, giving his best McGonagall impression.
 Hermione gave Ron an apologetic frown before Seamus practically yanked her out of the office.

 They briskly walked through the marble strewn lobby, flecks of black and silver swirling in patterns over the walls and floor around them.
 A majestic fountain sat in the middle lined with gold and smooth gray marble; displaying Harry's heroic defeat of Voldermort with the names of all who gave their lives during the war encircling the base in protruding gold script.
 Hermione found herself ignoring the pristine beauty of their setting as she glared at the back of the Irishman's head; his hand pulling her even harder towards the floo.

 "Seamus!
 Easy now, it's going to come clean off if you pull any harder."
 She complained.